anthopark/Anteater-Pathway/README.md

 ### What is Anteater Pathway?

-Anteater Pathway helps UCI students create and manage their degree planners.
-Students can search for courses to enroll, and save them to their planner by dragging and dropping the course items.
+Anteater Pathway helps UCI students create and manage their degree plans.
+Students can search for courses to enroll, view course information, and save them to their planners.

-### New Features

-- New UI/UX design
-- Google sign in Support
-- Auto save & load planner data
-- Color code your course items
-- Create your own courses if not found through the search bar
-- Updated UCI course / offering data

-### Coming Soon
+### Update - April 2023

-- [ ] Dark theme
+-  Dark theme available
-- [ ] Better user experience for the search bar
+-  New course search window
-- [ ] Auto-periodic updates for course data
+-  Update-to-date course offer history

 ### Old User Interface (Version 1)